- This post contains affiliate links. Read more here.

-Take a romantic walk
+Take a Stroll Together

-Dine al fresco (or al auto)
+Dine al Fresco (or al Auto)

 This February 14th, take your dog out for a night on the town at your favorite dog-friendly restaurant patio.
-If you live in a wintry climate, hit the local dog-friendly drive-through to get a value meal for yourself and a dog treat for your dog.
+If you live in a wintry climate, hit the local dog-friendly drive-through to get a value meal for yourself and a dog treat for your pup.
 You can even sneak her a french fry or two—we won’t tell.

-Coffee and a treat
+Coffee and a Treat

 Treat your four-legged valentine to a sweet treat at your local dog bakery, or pack up some homemade snacks, and hit a coffee shop patio.
 You can sip a latte while your beloved gnaws a bully stick, and simply enjoy each other’s company.

-Netflix and snuggle
+Netflix and Snuggle

 Get out your softest blanket, prepare some dog-friendly snacks, and cuddle up on the couch with one of these classic films about the human-dog bond: